 Nasolabial Folds are sometimes referred to as “smile lines” or “laugh lines”.
 These are the line that run from the edge of the nose to the corner of the mouth.
-The nasolabial folds are accentuated when we smile because they attach to the upper lip that also the skin to fold over when we smile.
-The nasolabial folds are normal and you will even see them in younger children.
-Some people are born with the while others do not develop them until later in life.
+They are accentuated when we smile because they attach to the upper lip that also the skin to fold over when we smile.
+Normally and you will even see them in younger children.
+Some people are born with them while others do not develop them until later in life.
 Nasolabial folds will become more noticeable as we age.

 - Loss of collagen and Elastin – as we age there is a natural process of losing the collagen and elastin in our skin.
 This causes are skin to be less elastic and allows it to sag around the nasolabial folds.

 - Sun Exposure – This speeds up the process of aging your skin.
 The free radicals produced when UV rays from the sun hit our skin.
 The free radicals destroy the collagen and elastin in our skin.

 - Smoking – Smoking is a pollutant and plays a role in both the loss of collagen and elastin in the skin but also speeds up the loss of volume in our face.